Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Background

-\textbf{Variational Auto-Encoders} Another approach is Variational Auto-Encoders \citep{kingma2014auto, rezende2014stochastic}, which offer flexible modeling capabilities. \citep{kim2021setvae} proposed SetVAE with two latent variables for varying set sizes: $\mathbf{z}_{\mathcal{I}}$ matching $\mathbf{x}_{\mathcal{I}}$'s dimensionality (where $\mathbf{z}_{i}$ corresponds to $\mathbf{x}_{i}$, $i \in \mathcal{I}$) and constant-size $\mathbf{c} \in \mathbb{R}^{d_1}$.
+Another approach is Variational Auto-Encoders \citep{kingma2014auto, rezende2014stochastic}, which offer flexible modeling capabilities. \citep{kim2021setvae} proposed SetVAE with two latent variables for varying set sizes: $\mathbf{z}_{\mathcal{I}}$ matching $\mathbf{x}_{\mathcal{I}}$'s dimensionality (where $\mathbf{z}_{i}$ corresponds to $\mathbf{x}_{i}$, $i \in \mathcal{I}$) and constant-size $\mathbf{c} \in \mathbb{R}^{d_1}$.
 They used hierarchical VAE with multiple $\mathbf{z}_{\mathcal{I}}$ and $\mathbf{c}$ layers and replaced conditional likelihood with Chamfer Distance.
 While we appreciate VAE's flexibility, we find two distinct latents and hierarchical structure unnecessary, arguing that careful parameterization is \textit{crucial} for high performance.

 \textbf{Permutation-equivariant/invariant Parameterizations} Geometric deep neural networks typically compose permutation-invariant and/or permutation-equivariant layers with nonlinearity activations \citep{bronstein2021geometric}.
 DeepSets \citep{zaheer2017deep} exemplifies this blueprint by processing elements consistently regardless of position, then applying symmetric aggregation (averaging or pooling \citep{kimura2024permutation, ilse2018attention, xie2025advances}) to ensure permutation invariance.
 However, processing elements separately before aggregation with non-learnable pooling is limiting.
 Learned attention mechanisms in transformer architectures offer a solution, enabling joint element transformation.
 SetTransformer \citep{lee2019set} introduces multi-head attention blocks and Pooling by Multi-head Attention for permutation invariance.
 We propose an alternative parameterization using a single multi-head attention layer for fixed-size output, followed by transformer blocks.
+While the encoder side of MCAB is analogous to a Perceiver IO block~\citep{jaegle2022perceiver}, our decoder reuses the same module with a key modification: the queries are gene-specific embeddings $E{\mathcal{I}}$ from the shared embedding matrix, indexed by the requested gene IDs.
+This makes the decoder permutation-equivariant with respect to gene ordering (Property~\ref{property:attention_inducing_equivariance}) and removes the need for the separate pooling and unpooling architectures used by SetTransformer (PMA + ISAB) and SetVAE.